huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 ### <b>2.
 Best Practices</b>
 #### <b>2.1.
 Training/Fine-Tuning recipes</b>

+<b>2023</b>

+- [Quantifying Memorization Across Neural Language Models](https://arxiv.org/pdf/2202.07646.pdf) (Carlini et al., ICLR 2023)

+    Definition of memorization in this paper:
+    ```
+    A training sample s is extractable with k tokens of context from a model f if the model can produce
+    exactly s[k:] using greedy decoding when prompted with s[:k].

+    ```
+    Several key observations:

+    - Bigger models memorize more.
+By comparing with a baseline model which has not seen the test data before, they conclude that the model actually memorizes data.
+    - It is easier to memorize repeated data.
+    - Longer prompt (large k) invoke more memorized data.

 <b>2022</b>

 - [Memorization Without Overfitting: Analyzing the Training Dynamics of Large Language Models](https://arxiv.org/pdf/2205.10770.pdf) (Tirumala et al., Neurips 2022)